SafeHome.org may receive compensation from some providers listed on this page. Learn More

 These are a little bulky, but it’s forgivable.
 They’re smaller than Frontpoint’s sensors by far, but they’re a little bigger than Abode’s.
 They do look easy to work with, so that’s a plus.
 I like that there’s a light on them for connectivity feedback.

 Similar to the motion detector, the entryway sensors have peel-and-stick command strips on their back.
-I learned my lesson from last time and firmly pressed them onto my door frame for a longer amount of time without incident.
-You just want to make sure that the two pieces are lined up correctly to avoid false alarms.
-Stick them up, hit the sync button, and you’re good to go.
+I learned my lesson from last time and pressed them onto my door frame for a good two minutes before I let go.
+Not great for my carpal tunnel, but it meant the sensors were firmly in place and have stayed in place since with no issues.
+You want to make sure that the two pieces are lined up correctly to avoid false alarms.
+Otherwise, just stick them up, hit the sync button, and you’re good to go.

 SimpliSafe has designed these sensors to trip once they move beyond two inches from each other.
 This is actually quite a bit of space when it comes to the install, so don’t worry if your door isn’t flush with your frame.
 Mine isn’t, and they worked just fine.